pact-foundation/pact-mock_service/README.md

 ## Usage

+Each mock service process is designed to mock only ONE provider.
+To mock multiple providers, you will need to start a process for each provider.
 The lifecycle of the a mock service instance during at test suite is as follows:

-_Before suite:_ start mock service
+* _Before suite:_ start mock service
-_Before each test:_ clear interactions from previous test _During test:_ set up interactions, execute interactions _After each test:_ verify interactions
+* _Before each test:_ clear interactions from previous test
+* _During test:_ set up interactions, execute interactions
+* _After each test:_ verify interactions
-_After suite:_ write pact file, stop mock service
+* _After suite:_ write pact file, stop mock service

 Each mock service instance can only handle one test process/thread at a time.
 If you wish to run multiple test threads in parallel, you will need to start each mock service instance on a different port, and set the `--pact-file-write-mode` to `merge` (see usage notes below).